Podcast of this Chapter

 London is made for walking, for seeing and being seen.
-Which is why, after closing the shop early, I paid ninepence for a ride on the omnibus.
-I would escape the confines of the city and what my place in it had become, if only for the afternoon.
+Which is why, after closing the shop early, I paid ninepence for an omnibus to the edge of the city.

 The omnibus cad, a dandy in his white top hat and green coat, assured me there was room in the better seats on the roof, but I declined climbing the narrow iron stairs and sat in the cloistered section below, near an attractive woman who wore a red dress and coat.

-The cad was still swinging from his leather strap at the back of the bus, packing in more passengers, when a lighted blue orb stopped outside the window beside me, another fairy.
+The cad swung from his leather strap at the back of the bus, packing in more passengers, when a lighted blue orb stopped outside the window beside me, another fairy.
 Wonderful.
 It was Pea Blossom, and she looked mad as blazes.

-The other passengers couldn’t see her, their eyes unattuned to that sort of thing, so they didn’t notice when she buzzed around back, through the door, and hovered three inches in front of my face.
+The other passengers couldn’t see her, their eyes unattuned to these things, so they didn’t notice when she buzzed around back, through the door, and hovered three inches in front of my face.

 I couldn’t help flinching.

-I performed my best ventriloquist act, trying to look as though I wasn’t talking to myself.
+I performed my best ventriloquist act, trying to look like I wasn’t talking to myself.
 “You got it wrong.
 I don’t sell that.”

 Pea Blossom persisted.
 “That’s not what I heard.
 And it’s not what I seen, either.
 I seen him at your shop.”
 She shook her tiny fist.
 “You stay away from that one.”

-I looked her straight in the eyes, hoping I was pointing out the obvious.
+I looked her straight in the eyes, hoping to point out the obvious.
 “Well, if you saw him in my shop, then you know I didn’t give him anything.”

 She remained stumped only a moment.
 “Don’t matter.
 Stay away just the same.”